 It was warranted for the top leaders of the Democrat Party to espouse such pessimism.
 The Democrats, coming to power with a singular mission to pull Thailand back from the brink after the Asian financial crisis, had sustained a massive loss in popularity through its disciplined implementation of the IMF’s “bitter medicine”.
 There was little reason to believe that the Democrats could win the next general election, scheduled for 2001, but the question remained: if not the Democrats, then who?

 Enter Thaksin Shinawatra.
-The former deputy prime minister had spent the years under Chuan’s second premiership out of elected office, focusing on expanding his business interests and building up a network of political patronage by bailing out senior military figures after the financial crisis.
+The former deputy prime minister had spent the years of Chuan’s second premiership out of elected office, focusing on expanding his business interests and building up a network of political patronage by bailing out senior military figures after the financial crisis.
 But Thaksin was hardly content to end his political career there.
-Perhaps Thaksin realised that his wealth and connections were not enough to establish his own power base, or that continuing to work on the behalf of incompetent prime ministers was not a promising route to continued political success.
+Perhaps Thaksin realized that his wealth and connections were not enough to establish his own power base, or that continuing to work on the behalf of incompetent prime ministers was not a promising route to continued political success.

 Thaksin decided to establish his own party, the Thai Rak Thai party (TRT) in 1998.
-It is unclear whether Thaksin realised the potential of his own party at the start; shortly after founding, a co-founder remarked that the best case scenario was for TRT to win enough seats to be a mid-sized party.
+It is unclear whether Thaksin realized the potential of his own party at the start; shortly after founding, a co-founder remarked that the best case scenario was for TRT to win enough seats to be a mid-sized party.
 This proved to be an extremely conservative prediction.
 By 2000, TRT had exploded onto the political scene and immediately captured the public imagination, entering the election campaign in a position of strength.

 How did it do so?